FreeCAD/FreeCAD/BUILD_OSX.md

 <a name="homebrew-install-required-deps"></a>

-- setup homebrew to use the official [**freecad-homebrew**][lnk2] tap.
+- Setup homebrew to use the official [**freecad-homebrew**][lnk2] tap.

 ```shell
 brew tap FreeCAD/freecad
 ```

-- install FreeCAD dependencies provided by the tap
+- Install FreeCAD dependencies provided by the tap

 ```shell
 brew install --only-dependencies freecad
 ```

-> the above step will install FreeCAD dependencies provided by the tap, and if a _bottle_ is provided by the tap homebrew will install the bottled version of the dep rather than building from source, unless the `install` command explicitly uses a _flag_ to build from source.
+> The above step will install FreeCAD dependencies provided by the tap, and if a _bottle_ is provided by the tap homebrew will install the bottled version of the dep rather than building from source, unless the `install` command explicitly uses a _flag_ to build from source.

-After all the dependencies have been installed, it should be possible to install freecad from the provided bottle.
+After all the dependencies have been installed, it should be possible to install FreeCAD from the provided bottle.

 ```shell
 brew install freecad/freecad/freecad
 ```

 > As of writing this, there are bottles provided for macOS Catalina and Big Sur
-> > if running a different version of macOS then building freecad from source will be required.
+> > If running a different version of macOS then building FreeCAD from source will be required.

-To explicitly build freecad from source using the formula file provided by the tap
+To explicitly build FreeCAD from source using the formula file provided by the tap

 ```shell
 brew install freecad/freecad/freecad --build-from-source --HEAD --verbose